datarisk-io/mlops_codex/docs/source/deploying.rst

 Keep in mind that some data types (like numpy `int64` and `float64` values) cannot normally be parsed to JSON, so your code should handle that before returning the response to Neomaril.

 **Async model:** This is for batch scoring.
-We send files with usually a lot o records at once.
+We send files with usually a lot of records at once.
 Since this might take a while depeding on the file size, we run this asynchronously.
 The entrypoint function should look like this:

 .. code:: python